 Remarkably low capacity cost will enable solar PV to grow 65-fold from 1% of total electricity generation in 2016 to 40% in 2050.

 Investors, developers, operators, and regulators will need to understand the future prospects of various PV classes, in particular growth rates and integration strategies for decentralized systems as well as for centralized utility-scale systems that may require investment in transmission and distribution.
-DNV GL has defined five PV classes, from centralized to off-grid.
+DNV has defined five PV classes, from centralized to off-grid.
 These differ on typical installation capacity, learning rates, investment and operations costs, and allotted bespoke storage.

 - Commercial and industrial